camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/decision-service.md

 List<String> results = decisionResult.collectValues("result");
 ```

 Note that the decision result also provide methods to get typed output entries.
-A complete list of all methods can be found in the {{< javadocref page="org.camunda.bpm.dmn.engine.DmnDecisionResult" text="Java Docs" >}}.
+A complete list of all methods can be found in the {{< javadocref page="org/camunda/bpm/dmn/engine/DmnDecisionTableResult" text="Java Docs" >}}.

 # History of Evaluated Decisions